 What is the Second Wound?

-If you are a survivor, you may need guidance and resources as you navigate the potential minefields of family reactions.
-You need to know you can overcome this second wound and lead a healthy, fulfilling life.
-As a fellow survivor with a Masters in Social Work, I understand what you’re going through and I’m here to help.
-(Read my story in the About page.)
+You may need guidance as you navigate the minefield of destructive reactions to the truth.
+I believe that you can overcome this second wound and lead a healthy, fulfilling life.
+As a fellow survivor with a Masters in Social Work, I understand and I am here to help.